Assisted suicide in the United States: New Jersey

 A New Jersey Assembly committee voted in favor of assisted suicide legislation, and the full state Assembly voted on Assemblyman John Burzichelli's bill, known as A 2270, the New Jersey Death with Dignity Act, on November 13, 2014, although the bill failed to receive a vote in the Senate.
 The bill would have required patients with a terminal disease to first verbally request a prescription from their attending physician, followed by a second verbal request at least 15 days later and one request in writing signed by two witnesses.
 In addition, the attending physician would have to offer the patient a chance to rescind their request.
 Governor Chris Christie, at the time the bill was going through a legislative review and voting, vowed to veto any bills related to allowing assisted suicide.

 State Senator Nicolas Scutar introduced the Aid in Dying for the Terminally Ill Act in January 2018.
 The bill was passed on the State Assembly on March 25, 2019, and it was signed by Governor Phil Murphy on April 12, 2019, making New Jersey the 7th state to legalize assisted suicide.
 The law went into effect on August 1, 2019.

 As of December 2024, 287 terminally ill people have used prescription drugs to die since the inception of the bill.
 In 2023 alone, 101 terminally ill individuals used prescription drugs to die, with 80% being over the age of 65, 57% being female, and 53% having graduated from a four-year college or holding another advanced degree.

+On December 10, 2025, the Medical Aid in Dying for the Terminally Ill Act was ruled by the Philadelphia-based 3rd Circuit Court of Appeals to only be applicable for residents of New Jersey.
+This comes after a Delaware women with Stage 4 Lymphoma challenged the New Jersey resident requirement for doctor assisted suicide.
+The woman had died before the ruling after oral arguments.
+U.S. Circuit Court Judge Stephanos Bibas stated, “Many terminally ill patients face a grim reality: imminent, painful death.
+Some may want to avert that suffering by enlisting a doctor’s help to end their own lives.
+New Jersey lets its residents make that choice—but only its residents.”